glorialulu/TSNet/docs/limitations.rst

 *   Friction coefficients are converted to D-W coefficients based on initial conditions.

-*   Pipe bursts and leaks occur on the node.
+*   Pipe bursts and leaks occur only on the node.